Need an EPC in Lewisham?

 More Info

-The most frequent reason for requiring an EPC is If you are selling or renting a home.
-This is because, by law, you will need to give the incoming occupant a valid EPC.
-These are some of the other reasons you may be asked to produce an EPC.
+The most frequent reason for requiring an Energy Performance Certificate is If you are selling or renting a home.
+It is because, by law, you will need to give the incoming resident a valid EPC.
+These are some of the other reasons you may be required to produce an EPC.

 • For a remortgage